Ezekiel 16:15-16 - Compare All Versions

 “‘But your beauty went to your head and you became a common whore, grabbing anyone coming down the street and taking him into your bed.
 You took your fine dresses and made “tents” of them, using them as brothels in which you practiced your trade.
 This kind of thing should never happen, never.

-“But you trusted in your beauty and played the harlot because of your fame, and you poured out your harlotries on every passer-by who might be willing.
-You took some of your clothes, made for yourself high places of various colors and played the harlot on them, which should never come about nor happen.
+“But you trusted in your beauty and became unfaithful because of your fame, and you poured out your obscene practices on every passer-by to whom it might be tempting.
+You took some of your clothes, made for yourself high places of various colors, and committed prostitution on them, which should not come about nor happen.

 “But you trusted in and relied on your beauty and prostituted yourself [in idolatry and its debauched rituals] because of your fame, and you poured out your immoralities on every [willing] passer-by and your beauty was his [as you worshiped the idols of the Gentile nations].
 You took some of your clothes and made for yourself [decorated] high places and shrines of various colors and prostituted yourself on them—things which should never have come about and taken place.